 Sinus infections and allergies can also cause headaches.
 Headaches resulting from sinus infections are the result of inflammation, which leads to pressure and pain behind your cheekbones and forehead.

 Excessive use of medication to treat headaches can actually cause headaches.
-This is the most common secondary headache disorder, and it affects up to 5 percent of the population.
+This is the most common secondary headache disorder, and it affects up to of the population.
 Medication overuse headaches tend to be worst upon awakening.

 Occipital neuralgia: There are two occipital nerves in the spine of your upper neck that run through the muscles to your scalp.
 Irritation of one of these nerves can cause shooting, electric, or tingling pain.
 Often the pain will be on only one side of your head.